asokolsky/asokolsky.github.io/hardware/exi/index.md

 ## Power Consumption

+* when turned off - 2W!
-While serving a single video stream over SMB and with CPU consumption <4%: 88W
+* qhile serving a single video stream over SMB and with CPU consumption <4%: 88W